 STEP 2: Cut into 8 wedges and carefully transfer to the prepared baking sheet.

-STEP 3: Bake in 350°F oven for 18-20 minutes or until the tops are lightly browned.
+STEP 3: Bake in 350°F oven for 18-20 minutes or until the tops are a light golden brown.

 For the tops

-STEP 1: Melt the butter in the microwave, add the garlic salt, and stir together.
+STEP 1: Melt the butter in a small saucepan over medium heat, add the garlic salt, and stir together.

 STEP 2: When the scones are finished, you will use a pastry brush to brush the garlic butter on the tops.
 Serve these soon after because they are best warm!